whitecube/nova-page/README.md

     }
 ```

+If using Laravel >= 5.5, the service providers and aliases will register automatically.

-Register the package in the `providers` section of the app config file in `app/config/app.php`:
+If for some reason you must do it manually, register the package in the `providers` section of the app config file in `app/config/app.php` and also add the facade:

 ```php
     'providers' => [